ABOUT THE CANYON

 Through the heart of the canyon flows "Dismals Branch", a winding stream that enters the canyon with a roar through "Rainbow Falls".

 A 1.5 mile hiking trail on the canyon floor follows the stream through sky-reaching boulders, past thundering waterfalls, into a secret world of mossy-green and pearl gray filled with ferns and giant trees.
-Its waterfalls, natural bridges, cliffs and boulders give this place a unique ambiance.
+Its waterfalls, natural bridges, cliffs and boulders give this place a magnificent splendor.

-Explore the strange and beautiful labyrinth of caverns, grottos and small slot canyons formed by massive house-size boulders broken off the towering bluffs and strewn about by ancient earthquakes.
+Explore the strange and beautiful labyrinth of caverns, grottos and small slot canyons formed by massive house-size boulders broken off the towering bluffs and strewn about by geological events going back to the Paleozoic era - 300 million years ago.

-Among the shadows of this primeval sunken forest, you'll see the mysterious sanctuaries used for shelter by Paleo, Cherokee, and Chickasaw inhabitants.
+Among the shadows of this primeval sunken forest, you'll see the mysterious sanctuaries occupied by Paleo, Cherokee, and Chickasaw inhabitants.

 Alabama ranks as the fourth most biologically diverse state in the nation.
 As a shimmering example, Dismals Canyon contains a rich diversity of native plant life, including a stand of old-growth virgin timber composed chiefly of Hemlock, Tulip Poplar, Sweetgum, Bigleaf Magnolia, and Beech.